ird1natris/NetSysProject/README.md

 ***Questions:***

-1. Check the permission of the files created in myroot, what user and group is the files created in docker container on the host virtual machine? . ***(2 mark)*** __The files in myroot can be read and write by all group.
-The user of the file is root.__.
+1. Check the permission of the files created in myroot, what user and group is the files created in docker container on the host virtual machine? . ***(2 mark)*** __To check the permission of the file, I used command ls -l as shown below.
+The result indicates that the files belong to user root and group root.__.
 ```bash
 @sayyidahjohari ➜ /workspaces/NetSysProject/myroot (main) $ ls -l -a
 total 12